 “Do you enjoy being the most

 Try to be a little less

 Maybe your work would improve if your general attitude were more

 putting an end to all debate or action

 But Charles Wallace held up his hand in a

 "Peremptory" also means "offensively self-assured or exercising unwarranted power"--this could describe the nature of a five-year-old boy who both interrupts an adult while she's speaking and scolds her for stealing without consulting him first.
-But Charles Wallace's age actually makes him seem less offensive and his "uncanny way of knowing" gives him a powerful assurance that is scarily unusual.

 take up mentally